reallyenglish/noah-freebsd-template/README.md

 noah, not cloudstack
 ====================

-noah, or IDCF cloud, is an IaaS cloud service provided by IDCF. it is based on cloudstack 2.2.x, which is EoLed by citrix. although most of things that need to be done to create a FreeBSD template are common between 2.2.x and newer versions, there might be differences. an example is meta-data URL. newer
+IDCF cloud, is an IaaS cloud service provided by IDCF. it is based on cloudstack 2.2.x, which is EoLed by citrix. although most of things that need to be done to create a FreeBSD template are common between 2.2.x and newer versions, there might be differences. an example is meta-data URL. newer